Frequently Asked Questions

 Sending SMS to Landlines

-Sending SMS to landline numbers is not supported in Nicaragua.
-Attempts to send messages to landline numbers will result in delivery failure, typically generating a 400 response error (code 21614) from SMS API providers, with no charges incurred.
+You cannot send SMS to landline numbers in Nicaragua.
+Attempts fail with a 400 response error (code 21614) from SMS API providers, with no charges incurred.

 Consent and Opt-In